DBeath/meteor-rss/README.md

 Run meteor ```meteor```
 In your browser, navigate to ```localhost:3000```

+If you get an error saying something about npm not being able to find feedparser, then read the [instructions here](http://davidbeath.com/posts/using-node-modules-with-meteor.html).

-Shout out to [RSSteroids](https://github.com/AVGP/RSSteroids) for some code ideas.
+Shout out to [RSSteroids](https://github.com/AVGP/RSSteroids) for some good code ideas.